procf/colloids-setup/03-VMD-Install-Guide.md

 <br>
 ## Opening GSD Files with VMD

-If you have not already done so, run the `waterDPD.py` example simulation, or another simulation that produces a GSD file (see [Simulating waterDPD](/02-Simulating-waterDPD.md) for details).
+If you have not already done so, run the waterDPD.py example simulation (see [Simulating waterDPD](/02-Simulating-waterDPD.md) for details).

 Open VMD by selecting the icon in Launchpad or the VMD application in the Applications/VMD folder.